shiva1515/shiva1515.github.io/_posts/2019-06-04-All you need to know about Vae (Part-1).md

 ---
-layout:post
+layout: post
-title:"All you need to know about Vae (Part-1)" date:2019-06-04
+title: "All you need to know about Vae (Part-1)"
+date: 2019-06-04
 mathjax: True
 ---